math-comp/math-comp/README.md

 Note that you may need to enable `_CoqProject` processing in your editor (e.g. the default for CoqIDE is to ignore it).

-To install the compiled library, just type `make install`.
+To install the compiled library, just execute `make install`.

 ## Compilation and installation with OPAM